codewithgun/bubi-chain-smart-contract/README.md

 -   Similar to tron, where an address/account is activated after receive first GAS payment
 -   Transaction execution timeout is depends on both block gas limit, and time limit (1 seconds), therefore avoid too much loop
 -   Base reserve of 0.1 GAS for contract (not sure for account)
 -   `Chain.delegateCall` used to execute function of another contract, but the execution context still belongs to the caller (Eg: A delegateCall B, Chain.store will store at A).
-Use `Chain.contractCall` to execute in the context of another contract
+Use `Chain.contractCall` to execute in the context of another contract (like borrow another contract logic to use)
 -   `Chain.tx.initiator` vs `Chain.tx.sender`.
 Initiator = User (signature binded) initiated the transaction, Sender = User/Contract (signature binded) that interacting with the contract, same applied to `Chain.msg.*` (Not confirmed yet)
 -   `Chain.block.timestamp` return microseconds, therefore always `seconds * 100000`
 -   Each `metadata_key` of the contract have an attribute `version`.
 It indicate the key has been modified how many time